osd-demo/helloworldlab/workshop/content/exercises/lab3.md

 ---
-Title: Deploy a simple application
+Title: Deploy Storage for a simple application
-PrevPage: ../setup
+PrevPage: lab2
-NextPage: lab2
+NextPage: ../finish
 ---

-This lab will guide you through deploying a Node.js 'Hello World' application to the OpenShift Dedicated cluster.
+This lab will guide you through deploying Storage for Node.js 'Hello World' application on an OpenShift Dedicated cluster.

 ## Step 1: Create application